rapyuta-robotics/rapyuta-io-docs/hugo/content/1_understanding-rio/11_introduction-to-rapyuta-io.md

 ## What is rapyuta.io

-rapyuta.io is a platform that enables robotics solution development by providing the necessary software infrastructure and facilitating the interaction between multiple stakeholders who contribute to the solution development.

-It also provides platform-as-a-service to manage cloud services that solve technical and production challenges of building, provisioning, running, and iterating on distributed robotic applications.
+rapyuta.io is a collection of tools and managed services that helps solve challenges of building, provisioning, operating, and iterating on distributed robotic applications.

 It enables developers to develop robot-enabled solutions that can be more complex, encompass a variety of robots, scale further and operate in multiple geographic locations.